Spectral gap of scl in graphs of groups and $3$-manifolds: Spectral gap of -manifold groups

-By Lemma \ref{lemma: freeprod preserves gap}, it suffices to estimate scl of loops in each prime factor.
-We will treat the fundamental group of a prime manifold as a graph of groups with $\Z^2$ edge groups according to the geometric decomposition.
-We first establish scl gaps of vertex groups relative to adjacent edge groups, which would help us estimate scl in the vertex groups by Lemma \ref{lemma: basic prop of rel scl}.
+Now we consider prime manifolds with nontrivial geometric decomposition.
+We will treat the fundamental group as a graph of groups with $\Z^2$ edge groups according to the geometric decomposition.
+We first establish scl gaps of vertex groups relative to adjacent edge groups, which would help us estimate $\scl_M$ in the vertex groups using Lemma \ref{lemma: basic prop of rel scl}.

 \begin{lemma} Let $M$ be a compact $3$-manifold with tori boundary (possibly empty).
 Suppose the interior of $M$ is hyperbolic with finite volume.
 Then $\pi_1(M)$ has a strong spectral gap relative to the peripheral subgroups.
-Moreover, $\scl_{(M,\partial M)}(g)=0$ happens if and only if $g$ conjugates into some peripheral subgroup. \end{lemma} \begin{proof} If $g$ conjugates into some peripheral subgroup, then obviously $\scl_{(M,\partial M)}(g)=0$.
-Assume that this is not the case.
-Let $\kappa(M)>0$ be a constant so that any geodesic loop in $M$ has length at least $\kappa$.
+Moreover, $\scl_{(M,\partial M)}(g)=0$ occurs if and only if $g$ is conjugate into some peripheral subgroup. \end{lemma} \begin{proof} If $g$ is conjugate into some peripheral subgroup, then obviously $\scl_{(M,\partial M)}(g)=0$.
+Assume that this is not the case, then $g$ is a hyperbolic element.
+In the thin-thick decomposition, there are only finitely many neighborhoods of short loops in the thin part as the interior of $M$ has finite volume.
+So we may choose a constant $\kappa=\kappa(M)>0$ so that any geodesic loop in $M$ has length at least $\kappa$.
 Then there is a constant $\delta>0$ by Theorem \ref{thm: hyp rel gap} such that $\scl_{(M,\partial M)}(g)\ge \delta$ for all such $g$. \end{proof}

-A similar result holds for the Seifert fibered manifolds.
-Here we deal with the case where the manifold has nonempty boundary.
+A similar result holds for Seifert fibered manifolds.
+Here we focus on those with nonempty boundary.
 See Theorem \ref{thm: closed Seifert fibered prime factors} for the case of closed Seifert fibered manifolds.